Decipher/presentation-headless_authoring_experience/slidev/slides.md

 # Table of Contents

 1. Hello!
-2. Traditional CMS
+2. Drupal and Decoupled
-3. Decoupled CMS
+3. The technology
-4. Headless CMS
+4. Demos
-5. Serverless CMS
+5. Discussion

 ---
 image: >-